-You can configure the recording triggered by the motion detection, motion detection and alarm, face detection, vehicle detection, line crossing detection, etc.
+You can configure the recording triggered by the motion detection, vehicle detection, line crossing detection, etc.

 - Step 1 Go to System > Event. - Step 2 Configure the event detection and select the channel (s) to trigger the recording when event occurs.
-Refer to Chapter 10 and Chapter 12 VCA Event Alarm for details. - Step 3 Go to Camera > Encoding Parameters > Recording Parameters. - Step 4 Set the event main stream/sub-stream recording parameters for the camera. - Step 5 Go to Storage > Recording Schedule. - Step 6 Select the recording type to Event. - Step 7 Drag the mouse on the time bar to set the event detection recording schedule.
+Refer to Chapter 11 Event and Alarm Settings and Chapter 12 VCA Event Alarm for details. - Step 3 Go to Camera > Encoding Parameters > Recording Parameters. - Step 4 Set the event main stream/sub-stream recording parameters for the camera. - Step 5 Go to Storage > Recording Schedule. - Step 6 Select the record type to Event. - Step 7 Set the schedule for the event triggered recording.
 Refer to Chapter 7.4 Configure Recording Schedule for details.